amsb/react-evoke/README.md

 ## UseStore Component

 The shared state and the actions come together through the `UseStore` component or the `useStore` hook (an experimental feature available in React 16.7-alpha).
-Here's an example showing how to use the `UseStore` component to acces the `Store`'s `quotes` data:
+Here's an example showing how to use the `UseStore` component to access the `Store`'s `quotes` data:

 ```javascript
 function QuoteView({ quoteId }) {